pixpark/gpupixel/docs/docs/en/custom/custom_input.md

    - Reuse framebuffers when possible

 2. Thread Safety
-   - Use GPUPixelContext::runSync for OpenGL operations
+   - Use GPUPixelContext::SyncRunWithContext for OpenGL operations
    - Handle frame capture in appropriate threads

 3. Error Handling